pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

     })
     ```

-  Use for multi-region deployments or e.g., creating a K8s cluster and deploying resources onto it in the same program.
+  Use for multi-region deployments or, e.g., creating a K8s cluster and deploying resources onto it in the same program